Alison Clougherty

 Stacy Cornwall

-Co-Founder, Executive Director of Finance & Administration, Secretary of the Board
+Co-Founder, Executive Director of Finance & Administration

 Stacy holds a liberal arts degree from Vanderbilt University, a Master of Accountancy degree from Belmont’s Jack C. Massey Graduate School of Business and certification and experience in non-profit accounting.
 She has held positions as an NIH post-award grant accountant and as a restricted funds accountant handling sensitive donor information and reports.
 Stacy has a young son with a visual-impairment and is passionate about bringing much needed services and support to families across Tennessee.

-Secretary of the Board
+President/Chairman of the Board

 Sandra Zaccari

-Chairman of the Board
+Vice President/ Vice Chairman of the Board

 Sandra received her BS in Physical Therapy from the University of New England.
 She has worked in a variety of settings including the NICU, Special Care Unit, inpatient, outpatient pediatric clinics, home care, school systems, aquatic therapy and hippo-therapy.
 Sandra has expertise in home modifications for accessibility and has been on the Board of Directors for Tucker's House where she is now the Director of Needs Assessment.
 Sandra is also an adjunct faculty member at Belmont University in the Doctorate Physical Therapy program.